Our Company

 QuantumWire

-The Air Force is funding Boronite's development of QuantumWire, a chirality-controlled CNT conductor spun in our CVD (Chemical Vapor Deposition) system from predominantly metallic single wall CNTs (SWCNTs).
+Boronite's QuantumWire, funded by the Air Force, is a chirality-controlled CNT conductor spun in our CVD (Chemical Vapor Deposition) system from predominantly metallic single wall CNTs (SWCNTs).

 Boronite has developed a process for synthesizing this CNT material with record breaking yield rates.
 The picture to the right shows an example of as produced material (not spun into a wire in this case).